ricott/homey-com.volvocars/README.md

 ## Settings
 - Refresh status (minutes)

    How frequently Volvo On Call cloud is told to update status from the car.
 After each status refresh the status in Homey is also refreshed.
 Each action invocation will automatically trigger a refresh afterwards, in order to show correct status.
+Default refresh interval is 10 minutes.
+Please be aware that refreshing status too frequently consumes battery power in your vehicle.

 - Refresh position (minutes)

    How frequently the position is refreshed.
+Default value 15 minutes.

 - Proximity of home (meters)